See which armies are the best in the Warhammer 40k meta and which ones are flopping hard in a full ranking of the best and worst factions right now.

 Top Warhammer 40k Army Rankings Now

-Right now, the real “well, this is going to be annoying” armies are T’au Empire and Necrons, with Deathwatch and Chaos Space Marines right behind them.
-T’au looks like the clearest problem child in the room, with the best win rate on the chart at 61%, a huge pile of event wins, and the kind of overall performance that feels less like a hot streak and more like a warning sign.
+Right now, the real “well, this is going to be annoying” armies are Deathwatch and Thousand Sons, with Emperor’s Children and Chaos Space Marines right behind them (or maybe ahead if you count event wins higher than win percentage).
+Deathwatch looks like the clearest problem child in the room, with the best win rate on the chart at 63%, and a strong OverRep score, which is more about overall performance that feels less like a hot streak.

-Necrons are right there too at 58%, with strong numbers across the board and enough players doing well with them to prove this is not some tiny-sample fluke.
+Thousand Sons are right there too at 62%, with strong numbers across the board and enough players doing well with them to prove this is not some tiny-sample fluke.

 Then you have the factions just under the absolute top, where things start getting nasty in a different way.
-Deathwatch and Imperial Agents both have the kind of win rates that make people sweat, but their populations are small enough that they still feel more like “danger in the right hands” than broad, easy-mode factions.
+Emperor’s Children and Chaos Space Marines both have the kind of win rates that make people sweat, but Chaos Space Marines are the scarier broad-meta problem thanks to a massive OverRep score, solid player population, and a pile of event wins.

-Chaos Space Marines and Drukhari round out that upper group as armies that can punish mistakes fast and absolutely wreck a bracket once a good pilot gets rolling.
+Death Guard and T’au Empire round out that upper group as armies that can punish mistakes fast and absolutely wreck a bracket once a good pilot gets rolling.

 The Mid Tier: Warhammer 40k Army Rankings

 This is the big middle where the game still feels pretty healthy.
 Some of these factions have better event conversion than their win rates suggest, some are just hanging around the fifty-ish percent neighborhood, and some are living on tuned lists plus matchup reps.
-Space Marines are probably the funniest case here, because the raw win rate says “fine,” but the combination of huge player population and a pile of event wins says they’re still doing plenty of damage in the wild.
+Necrons are probably one of the funnier cases here, because the raw win rate says “fine,” but the combination of event wins and player population says they’re still doing plenty of damage at events each weekend.

 These armies can still make cuts, still win events, and still ruin somebody’s weekend.
 They just are not bending the room the same way the top factions are right now.